To view information about cancer and COVID-19 in your language, see Cancer Australia’s FAQs.

 Talk to your health care provider about receiving the influenza vaccination as early in the flu season as possible.
 By doing this you will avoid passing on other infections and increasing the risk of you, your family member or friend needing healthcare.

-How can I take care of my mental wellbeing during self-isolation?
+How can I take care of my mental wellbeing while staying at home?

 Maintaining relationships and staying active can be especially difficult if you need to distance yourself from others to reduce your risk of infection.
 Friends and family play an important role in managing your wellbeing during this period when you may be feeling anxious and uncertain.
 Stay in contact with them via phone, video chat and social media.
 Make sure you exercise and stay busy with hobbies and activities, too.
 This will also boost morale while you are confined to your home.